 Choose based on your vertical

-If you’re in technology, people expect you to be up on the trends and they expect to find your company on whatever social network they want to look at.
-Users expect to find technology companies on Facebook, Twitter, LinkedIn, Instagram and even Pinterest.
-But, don’t stretch yourself thin.
-Earlier I said to choose 1-3 networks, and I meant it.
+If you’re in technology, people expect you to be aware of trends, and be able to find your company on whatever social network they want to look at.
+Users expect to find technology companies on Facebook, Twitter, LinkedIn, Instagram, and even Pinterest.
+But, don’t stretch yourself too thinly.
+I have recommended that you choose one to three networks, and I meant it.
 Unless you have a team to support your social efforts, limit yourself to the most effective networks.
 Decide on the top networks for your business.
 If you’re a B2B company, focus on Facebook, Twitter, and LinkedIn.
 If you’re a B2C company, decide what makes the most sense.
-You can probably skip LinkedIn and instead focus on Facebook, Twitter, and Instagram.
+You can probably skip LinkedIn, and instead focus on Facebook, Twitter, and Instagram.

 Look at Your Competition